Liam-Deacon/phaseshifts/CONTRIBUTING.md

 5. Following any formatting and testing guidelines specific to this repo
 6. Push changes to your fork
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.

+## Contribution Requirements

+Please make sure your contribution meets these requirements before submitting:

+- Follow the code style guidelines:
+  - PEP8 with a max line length of 120 characters.
+  - Use absolute imports and group stdlib, third-party, and local imports.
+  - Use type hints for public APIs where possible.
+  - Use NumPy or Google style docstrings for functions/classes.
+  - For JavaScript in `wasm/src/**`, add JSDoc for exported/public functions.
+  - For Fortran, preserve scientific comments; use `.f` for fixed-format and `.f90` for free-format.
+- Run lint and tests as appropriate for your changes:
+  - `flake8 . --max-line-length=120`
+  - `pytest tests/ test/ --verbose`
+  - If Fortran changes or tests require it: `make libphsh` (or `python setup.py build_ext --inplace`)
+- Update documentation for user-visible changes (Sphinx sources live in `docs/`).

 ## Getting Help